 - 1. The student can change their clothes. - a.
 If they have a different outfit, they can change at that time. - b.
 If they don't have additional clothes, they can call home to have a new outfit brought to school. - c.
 If they don't have additional clothes or can't contact a parent or guardian, they can borrow clothes from the main office for the day. - 2.
 The student can go home.

+The school administration will make the final decision regarding dress code violation.
 Disciplinary action may be necessary based upon the student code of conduct.

 Passes (HS and JH):